Build your Go image

 This COPY command uses a wildcard to copy all files with .go extension located in the current directory on the host (the directory where the Dockerfile is located) into the current directory inside the image.

-Now, we would like to compile our application.
-To that end, we use the familiar RUN command:
+Now, to compile your application, use the familiar RUN command:

 RUN CGO_ENABLED=0 GOOS=linux go build -o /docker-gs-ping

 This should be familiar.
-The result of that command will be a static application binary named docker-gs-ping and located in the root of the filesystem of the image that we are building.
-We could have put the binary into any other place we desire inside that image, the root directory has no special meaning in this regard.
-It’s just convenient to use it to keep the file paths short for improved readability.
+The result of that command will be a static application binary named docker-gs-ping and located in the root of the filesystem of the image that you are building.
+You could have put the binary into any other place you desire inside that image, the root directory has no special meaning in this regard.
+It's just convenient to use it to keep the file paths short for improved readability.

-Now, all that is left to do is to tell Docker what command to execute when our image is used to start a container.
+Now, all that is left to do is to tell Docker what command to run when your image is used to start a container.

 CMD ["/docker-gs-ping"]